Sometimes, words fail me.

 Coming to the main point of discussion, during one of my late night YouTube surfing fun-time, I came across this new song that Julia Michaels had put out.
 I like her and decided why not take a listen.
 [Again, the way that music has helped me get through some of my worst days can form another piece on its own].
 The song was titled “Anxiety” and I thought, alright then, I’m intrigued, let’s see where this goes.
 But to be very honest, after the song ended, for the first time ever, I felt like words in my head finally found their place.

 It was a very honest, open and vulnerable song on what having anxiety feels like.
-Suddenly, there I was, sending the song to some who I tried to explain my anxiety to, getting excited that they would finally understand.
-And they did or at least I think they know better now.
+Suddenly, there I was, sending the song to some who I had tried to explain my anxiety to, getting excited that they would finally understand.
+And I hope they did or at least I think they know better now.
 Anxiety can take many shapes and forms and is different to all people.
 This song might not relate to your anxiety but it is a start.
 And suddenly there I was wondering how much of a gap music can bridge if more songs were to come out openly talking about people’s experiences with mental health issues and emotions.
 Don’t get me wrong, there are wonderful artists and bands that are already trying to do the same, I’m a fan of a lot of them yet there is this invisible glass barrier that has to be overcome still to start a dialogue about mental health.
 Music is a great way to start conversations and nothing would make me happier than to see music and words come together to help people understand the said swirling thoughts that people can’t bring to explain properly by themselves.
 There is so much potential to help people and I really hope that more artists come out to create incredible music like this and more importantly, that more people are accepting of them.

 Every dialogue starts only when the silence breaks.
 So why not have fun while we’re at it?